eth-educators/ethstaker-guides/alerting.md

 $ sudo chown -R alertmanager:alertmanager /var/lib/alertmanager
 ```

 Download the latest version of Alertmanager from https://prometheus.io/download/ .
 As of this date, the latest version is 0.22.2 .
 Adjust the following instructions accordingly if there is a newer stable release version with a different archive name.
+The file name should end with *linux-amd64.tar.gz* (for linux and AMD64 instructions set).

 ```console
 $ wget https://github.com/prometheus/alertmanager/releases/download/v0.22.2/alertmanager-0.22.2.linux-amd64.tar.gz